lucianoayres/mbpy/README.md

 ### Step 2

-Make sure you have following Python packages installed:
+Make sure you have the following Python packages installed:

 - hashlib
 - hmac